 In this article, you'll find:

 In Successteam, we measure team members' perceptions within 12 primary indicators.
 All statements in a feedback loop are correlated to one of the primary four: Performance, Motivation, Satisfaction, and Stress-free.
-And one of our 3 subcategories: Individual, Culture, and Leadership.
+And one of our 3 subcategories: Individual, Team, and Leadership.

 A simplified example is: